colinoflynn/sac2020/program.md

 For each topic, you can find the links to the Zulip stream, the preproceedings of the PDF, and the recorded video:
 ![](/images/talkstuff.png)

+## Time Zone

+The majority of the event is designed to be held roughly in "Atlantic Canada" time zone, however some sessions are in Asia/Oceania-friendly time-zone.
+You'll notice thus a few large gaps in the program, that are not mistakes.

 ## Invited Talks
 ### Invited Talk #1: Trustless groups of unknown order